Silene virginica: Distribution and habitat

+The native habitats of fire pink are open woodlands, rocky slopes, cliffs, and road banks.
 Fire pink's preferred conditions are partial sun with well-drained soils.
 It can tolerate sunny conditions but thrives under a mix of sun and shade.
 It is tolerant to drought and high temperatures, and tends to grow in areas with acidic, poorer quality soils.